-Did you know that the median annual salary for a registered nurse with a BSN is more than $32,000 less than that of a nurse who holds a master’s degree?
-While that is pretty good incentive to further your nursing education, the thought of earning an MSN can be overwhelming.
-The good news is, you don’t have to go it alone.
+Did you know that the median annual salary for a registered nurse with a BSN is more than $42,000 less than that of a nurse who holds a master’s degree?1 While that is pretty good incentive to further your nursing education, the thought of earning an MSN can be overwhelming.
+The good news is that you don’t have to go it alone.

 If you’re thinking about returning to nursing school to become an advanced practice registered nurse (APRN), a mentor can help you through your nursing program and guide you into your nursing career.

 A nurse mentor is a nurse who has more experience in a nursing field than you do and is willing to share their knowledge and time to help you achieve your goals.
 Mentoring can be done formally or informally.
 A formal mentoring relationship is arranged through your nursing school, a nurses’ association, or a hospital or another employer.
 In a formal mentoring relationship, you are paired with someone who has volunteered to be a mentor and the mentoring process is overseen by a supervisor or monitoring board.
 However, plenty of nurse mentoring is also done informally.
 In these arrangements, your nurse mentor may be a teacher, colleague, or supervisor who lends you a hand simply because they want to help you succeed.